 Latest update

 Poverty remains entrenched and widespread in Peruvian society.
-Rural indigenous communities are most affected and at least a third of local children work to help support their families, sometimes in dangerous conditions.
+Rural indigenous communities are most affected and many children work to help support their families, sometimes in dangerous conditions.

 Find out more by watching the latest video update below from Peru.